ChAndreas/chandreas.github.io/_posts/2019-04-06-introduction-memory-management.md

 **Page Faults**

 When a process accesses a region of memory that is not mapped or the processes has insufficient permissions for the address requested the MMU will generate a page fault exception.

+**Page allocator**

+The Linux page allocator is based on a buddy allocator, implemented in mm/page_alloc.c.
+This allocator tracks free pages of different orders.
+An order n page is 2<sup>12+n</sup> bytes big and is aligned to a 2<sup>12+n</sup> byte boundary (assuming that the system is using a native page size of 2<sup>12</sup> bytes).

 **Translation Lookaside Buffer (TLB)**